Write the title of your PhD project.

 The most important part of the application is your own project description.
 The project description must explain the research you propose to conduct within the larger project.
 This is why you must always write your own project description.

-After the project description, there must be a list of project literature/bibliography/reference list, which is an overview of the material you expect to use in your project.
-The references in the description are references to the bibliography, where all information is specified.
-All the sources you have referred to must be available in your bibliography.
-Each source must only appear once in the bibliography, but you may, of course, be able to refer to it in several places in the project description.
+After the project description, there must be a reference list, which is an overview of the material you expect to use in your project.
+All the sources you have referred to in your project description must be mentioned in your reference list.
+Each source must only appear once in the list, but you may, of course, be able to refer to it in several places in the project description.

-In order to retrieve the sources you refer to in the bibliography, you must, as a minimum, be familiar with the author, title, edition, publisher and year of publication.
+In order for us to retrieve the sources you refer to in the list, you must, as a minimum, list the following information: author, title, edition, publisher and year of publication.

 For articles, you must also have the name of the journal in which the article is published, as well as the number and page numbers.
 For newspaper articles, the name, date and number of pages of the paper apply.